wunderwuzzi23/blog/content/posts/2021/automating-office-to-achieve-redteaming-objectives.md

 ## Wide Usage of Component Object Model

 Many products are implemented as COM objects, including Microsoft Office.
-Using `PowerShell` (or other languages) `COM` objects can be created to fully automate with applications.
+Using `PowerShell` (or other languages) `COM` objects can be created to fully automate applications and services.

 There is even a [Golang project to show how to invoke COM](https://github.com/go-ole/go-ole) from Go, which I'm certain real-world malware will pick up on soon.

 ## Exploring the Attack Angle

-If a victim of a cyber attack has the Office suite installed malware can use `COM` in malicous and subversive ways.
+If a victim of a cyber attack has the Microsoft Office Suite installed malware can use `COM` in malicous and subversive ways.

 Importantly, this might be something that your Blue Teams is not yet trained to look for, so doing an operation in this space will be useful to build detection and investigation muscles.